sigmer/portaldocs/portal-sdk/generated/portalfx-no-pdl-programming.md

 ```

 This is the simplest declaration of the context property.
-The framework provided `TemplateBlade.Context` type takes in two generic parameters.
+The framework provided `TemplateBlade.Context` type takes in two generic parameters (the second one is optional).
 The first parameter represents the type of object that represents the parameters to the blade.
 This simple blade takes no parameters, hence the value of `void` for the first generic parameter.
-The second generic parameter represents the type of your model data, which – today – must be the DataContext object for your Blade/Part.
-This makes the context property aware of your data context in a strongly typed way.
+Although the `Context` type accepts a second, optional `TModel` generic parameter, this is in support of a legacy `DataContext` feature that is no longer recommended for new Blades/Parts.
+To provide dependencies to your Blade/Part, the recommended pattern is to use dependency injection on the constructor.

 Note that in this example there is an API on the context called `context.container.closeCurrentBlade()`.
 This function takes no parameters.